-The EITI holds a Global Conference once every two years, bringing together all stakeholders of the EITI.
+The EITI holds a Global Conference at least every three years, bringing together all stakeholders of the EITI.
 During these conferences, a smaller Members' Meeting with the three constituency groups - countries (implementing and supporting), companies (including institutional investors) and civil society organisations - takes place.
 The main task of the Members' Meeting is to appoint an EITI Board for the next two years.

 The invitation to the Members Meeting in Sydney 22 May 2013 can be found here.

 If a constituency whishes to appoint new members or change any of its members or anyone has questions relating to membership, please contact Leah Krogsund (firstname.lastname@example.org).

 Between the global conferences, the EITI Board oversees the Initiative.
 The Board has 20 members, with the different constituencies being entitled to representation.
 The Chairman, currently The Rt.
 Hon.
 Clare Short , is independent.
 All implementing and supporting countries are entitled to be members of the EITI Association.
 It is up to the respective constituencies to agree among themselves their membership of the Association and who they wish to nominate to the Board.

 EITI's governance structure is codified in the Articles of Association for the EITI Association.
 The EITI Association operates under Norwegian law as a non-profit organisation, which includes the EITI International Secretariat.

 The international community provides support of EITI implementation both bilaterally and through the EITI Multi-Donor Trust Fund managed by the World Bank.
 The Secretariat is funded by supporting governments and supporting companies.
 Implementing country governments, pay for the implementation and Validation of their EITI process.